-- 27. Assets shall be disposed of provided they meet the following criteria: - Have been declared surplus to requirements - When in the best interests of the PCC, - In accordance with the Police and Crime Plan - In accordance with the approved Estate Strategy. - At the most advantageous price. - 28.
-The CC may dispose of surplus vehicles and items of equipment up to the estimated value shown in Section F. Where this is not the highest offer, the PCC CFO shall prepare a report for the PCC outlining the reasons. - 29.
-Disposals above the value detailed in Section F are to be reported to the PCC for prior approval and will generally be disposed of by public auction or sealed bids after advertisement, unless it can be shown that an alternative method of disposal would provide better value for the PCC. - 30.
-All asset disposals shall be recorded in the asset register or inventory as appropriate. - 31.
-The CC CFO shall inform the PCC CFO of any disposals that may have a significant impact upon the balance sheet. - 32.
+- 6.30.
+The CC may dispose of surplus land and buildings, vehicles and items of equipment up to the estimated value shown in Section F (5.4).
+Where this is not the highest offer, the PCC CFO shall prepare a report for the PCC outlining the reasons. - 6.31.
+Disposals above the value detailed in Section F (5.4) are to be reported to the PCC for prior approval and will generally be disposed of by public auction or sealed bids after advertisement, unless it can be shown that an alternative method of disposal would provide better value for the PCC.

+- 6.32.
+All asset disposals shall be recorded in the asset register or inventory as appropriate. - 6.33.
+The CC CFO shall inform the PCC CFO of any disposals that may have a significant impact upon the balance sheet. - 6.34.
 To ensure that appropriate accounting entries are made to remove the value of the disposed assets from the Commissioner's records.